dhannusch/GeoTunes/GROUP14README.txt

 None

 Special Instructions:
-Used CocoaPods for Facebook Login
+- Used CocoaPods for Facebook and Spotify APIs
+- Only pins music from Spotify, so must have Spotify account to continue with GeoTunes
+- Use username "user" and password "user" to login on GeoTunes login screen, or just login with Facebook